Tips for Construct 3 developers

 Keyboard shortcuts

 In event sheets you can do almost everything without touching the mouse.
-Although I still find myself using it at times, I gained considerable speed by learning the handful of shortcuts for creating events, conditions, actions, functions, comments, inline scripts, parameters and variables alone.
-One thing that is missing at the moment is a keyboard shortcut for creating custom actions, but I have a feature request for that too (I'd sure appreciate some upvotes on it if you have a GitHub account, thanks ;).
+Although I still find myself using it at times, I gained considerable speed by learning the handful of shortcuts for creating events, conditions, (custom) actions, functions, comments, inline scripts, parameters and variables alone.

 You can select events, conditions and actions using the arrow keys (which will also require some practice, but it's totally worth it), toggle breakpoints, bookmarks and disabled state.
 Navigating the condition / action editor is also fully possible using keyboard shortcuts, and of course you can use the system-wide shortcuts like (Shift+)Tab to jump between fields, Ctrl + left / right arrows to move the cursor in text fields one word at a time and Enter to apply changes.
 The automatically focused search bar in the condition / action editor is also a godsend, you can just start typing what you're looking for, it's basically a 2D autocomplete that you can also navigate using the arrow keys.